-For those who want to get under the skin of this state; Maharashtra, Ganapatipule is an unexpected starting point to discover the landscape, art, culture and history of Maharashtra.
-If you feel like experiancing all of this and are willing to live close to nature, sharing the beach with the affable god Ganapati, take up on the divine invitation to enjoy a weekend in this land of good times - Ganapatipule
+For those who want to get under the skin of this state; Maharashtra, Ganapatipule is an unexpected starting point to discover the landscape, culture and history of Maharashtra.
+If you feel like experiancing all this sharing the beach with the affable god Ganapati, take up on the divine invitation to enjoy a weekend in this land of good times - Ganapatipule

 Ganapatipule is a small village on the Konkan coast with a series of beaches and vantage points offering some stunning views of the sea.
 The Swayambhu Ganpati Temple, on the Ganapatipule beach itself is the primary attraction in Ganapatipule that draws thousands of pilgrims every year to this village.
 The tranquility of the temple percolates in the whole village and there is an aura of peace to Ganapatipule which is hard to miss.

 Prachin Konkan is a life size museum in Ganapatipule depicting life in yester years in Konkan.
-Prachin Konkan, is the brain child of Mr. Sardesai who succeeded in not only providing interesting information about Konkan to the tourist but also employment opportunities for the localites.
+Prachin Konkan, is the brain child of Mr. Sardesai who succeeded in not only providing interesting information about Konkan to tourist but also employment opportunities for the localites.
 A guided tour takes you through various aspects of life in Konkan in the past.
-There is a small garden with trees worshiped depending on a persons sunsign in the premises.
+There also is an interesting 'nakshathra ban' in the premises.